Planning behind Tea for Trump real time marketing campaign

 The intention and endeavors behind this campaign was to spread the word about the power of tea.
 ARM Worldwide’s strength apart from paid media & technology is digital PR & content marketing.
-For TE-A-Me we focused on reaching out to audiences in India & US, capturing & curating their real-time responses from global audience and encouraging everyone to join us requesting Donald Trump (@realDonaldTrump) to #drinkthetea.
+For TE-A-Me we focused on reaching out to audiences in India & US, capturing & curating their real-time responses from the global audience and encouraging everyone to join us requesting Donald Trump (@realDonaldTrump) to #drinkthetea.

-The recipe behind the perfect execution of this campaign lies in an exact and opportune mix of timing, audience targeting, distribution channels, amplification, seeding, and cross promotion on multiple platforms.
+The recipe behind the perfect execution of this campaign lies in an exact and opportune mix of timing, audience targeting, distribution channels, amplification, seeding, and cross-promotion on multiple platforms.

 Velocity is what we wanted to achieve = (views + articles + conversations + impressions) / time.

 For the first 72 hours, a team of 11 members @armdigital were working day & night to capture & engage into the real-time emotions and reactions activated through #TeaForTrump & #DrinkTheTea across the globe.